Nikolov-A/Nikolov-A/README.md

 I am a dedicated, detail-oriented, and reliable person, who believes to find a common language with everyone.
 As I enjoy learning and problem-solving, I decided to develop my skillset further in the data analytics field.
-There, I have gained experience in <strong>SQL, MySQL, data visualisation, Python, Tableau, Machine Learning, and more</strong>.
+Therefore, I have gained experience in <strong>SQL, MySQL, Data Visualization, Python, Tableau, Machine Learning, and more</strong>.
 Whilst developing my knowledge in these areas, I have finished many projects that progressed me to thrive within the data analytics field, also from a professional standpoint.